mrverdant13/flutter_my_starred_repos/doc/android/flavors.md

 # Flavors

-This template supports three different flavors for the Android platform which are implemented following the [official flavoring documentation][product_flavors_configuration_link]:
+This project supports three different flavors for the Android platform which are implemented following the [official flavoring documentation][product_flavors_configuration_link]:

 - Development
 - Staging